buma/GraphQlGenerator/README.md

 * better documentation
 * ability to add root java file and it automatically generates Graphql code for it and all its dependencies
 * nicer templates
+* Support for getters not only public variables

 ## License
 MIT